PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Regular Maintenance:

-• Rinse with fresh water after each use
+• Rinse with fresh water after each saltwater use

-• Poor sealing (clean both plug and hole)
+• Poor sealing - clean both plug and scupper hole thoroughly

-I learned to tether my plugs after losing a complete set on the highway.
-A simple cord between plugs and kayak saves money and frustration.
+I learned to tether my plugs after losing a complete set on the highway during transport.
+A simple cord looped between plugs and attached to a deck fitting saves both money and the frustration of arriving at your launch point without essential gear.

 Safety Considerations

-While scupper plugs enhance comfort, they come with safety considerations:
+While scupper plugs enhance comfort, they come with important safety considerations that every paddler should understand.
+Your kayak's self-bailing design is actually a safety feature.

 Always remove plugs when:

-Remember: your kayak's self-bailing design is a safety feature.
-Don't compromise it unnecessarily.
+Remember: your kayak's self-bailing scupper system is a safety feature designed to prevent swamping.
+Don't compromise this protection unnecessarily or for extended periods.

 Choosing the Right Scupper Plugs